Nabuchodon0ssor/Cryptoanalyser/README.md

 Cryptoanalyzer is a program that works with the Caesar cipher.
 The English alphabet is used as the basis for the cryptographic alphabet.

-What was accomplished from the main requirements:

-The program can be launched via different scenarios set up in the Run Configuration:
-- **Application** - starts the program and works via the console.
-- **Encrypt** - encrypts the prepared file HarryPotter.
-- **Decrypt** - decrypts the encrypted file Harry_Potter.txt[ENCRYPTED].
-- **Brute-Force** - decrypts the encrypted file Harry_Potter.txt[ENCRYPTED] via brute force.

 The program uses the Caesar cipher with a cyclic shift of the alphabet.
 Only English alphabet letters (uppercase and lowercase), as well as the characters '.', ',', '«', '»', '"', ''', ':', '!', '?', ' ' are encoded.
 After decryption, the text formatting is retained 100% (spaces, indentations, line breaks, punctuation, uppercase, and lowercase letters).